Kingstonian F.C.: Colours and badge

-The team's current crest contains the motto "Palmam Qui Meruit Ferat", the motto of Lord Nelson which translates as "Let he who has earned it carry the palm", and is inscribed on the Britannia Monument.
+The team's current crest contains the motto Palmam Qui Meruit Ferat, the motto of Lord Nelson which translates as "Let he who has earned it carry the palm", and is inscribed on the Britannia Monument.
 Kingstonian's home kit is red and white hooped shirts, black shorts and red socks.
 Their away kit is yellow shirts, shorts, and socks.

 Stadiums

 The early precursors to Kingstonian F.C. played home matches at various locations around the town including Oil Mill Lane (now Villiers Road) and the Fairfield, near Kingston town centre.
 In 1891 they participated in a tournament at the rugby club ground in Richmond Road, later to become their home.

 In 1898 the club moved to their first private enclosed ground at Dinton Road, next to Kingston Barracks, moving again at the turn of the century to Lower Marsh Lane in 1902, specifically to part of the rugby ground in Richmond Road.
 The split in 1908–09 between Kingston upon Thames A.F.C. and Old Kingstonians led to the breakaway group Old Kingstonians playing at Norbiton Sports Ground, Kingston upon Thames A.F.C. remaining at Richmond Road.
 Reunited after World War I, the club continued to play at Richmond Road but, in 1920, the site's owners, the Dysarts, leased the site to Leyland Motors, then establishing a factory base at nearby Ham.
 The club managed to negotiate a ground-sharing arrangement and were eventually able to buy the land, but the issue impacted their performance.

-Kingstonian F.C. remained at Richmond Road for most of the 20th Century, it thus being referred to as the club's 'traditional home'.
-The club's record home attendance of 8,960 was attained there in 1955 in a match against Bishop Auckland F.C.
+Kingstonian remained at Richmond Road for most of the 20th century, it thus being referred to as the club's 'traditional home'.
+The club's record home attendance of 8,960 was attained there in 1955 in a match against Bishop Auckland.
 The maintenance of the site increasingly became more than the club's income could support and parts of the site were sold off for redevelopment; the 'Kingstonian petrol station' occupying much of the Richmond Road frontage since 1956, and the former running track and reserve pitch redeveloped for housing in the 1970s.
 The club eventually sold the site and moved out of Richmond Road in 1988.
 The stadium was demolished after 1989 and the remainder of the site redeveloped for housing.